-In line with that, we also strive to be as transparent as possible about the processes we have in place to store, process and protect personal data.
+Naturally, inviting people to write reviews and share their experiences involves the exchange of information.
+We strive to be as transparent as possible about the processes we have in place to store, process and protect personal data.

-If you’re a business who works with reviews, you’re welcome to download our white paper on Trustpilot and the GDPR (see below — scroll down to Attachments).
+If you’re a business that works with reviews, you’re welcome to download our white paper on Trustpilot and the GDPR (see below — scroll down to Attachments).
 This paper provides an overview of some of the most important issues to consider in making sure you also meet the GDPR's requirements.

 You can also view Trustpilot’s GDPR-compliant Data Processing Agreement (DPA) that regulates how we process data on behalf of companies, and ensures we do it in a compliant way.
 This is available on our website, together with an overview of the data sub-processors we use.